hongyusu/ProteinFunctionPrediction/README.md

 ## Data

-1. Original data are extracted according to the [Master's thesis]().
+1. Original data about proteins features in different categories are extracted according to the [Master's thesis]().

    1. Gene ontology (GO) data

       |Type|#Items|